The Guide To Create Quality Product Feed For Google Shopping

 Can I use the same product feed from my Magento store to sell products on google shopping?

 The answer is Yes you can.
-With the help of Google Shopping Actions Integration, you can import the feed from your Magento store to Google Shopping and start selling with the same.
+With the help of Buy On Google Integration, you can import the feed from your Magento store to Google Shopping and start selling with the same.
 This integration solution is developed by CedCommerce, the Official Channel Integration Partner with the “Buy on Google” program.

 After all this, you’re done with the process of creating your product feed for Google Shopping.